amarkaswan/CarND-Behavioral-Cloning-P3/README.md

 The subsequent five layers have consisted of convolutional layers followed by a flattened layer.
 Then, the last four layers are comprised of fully connected dense layers.
 Herein, I have applied the ReLu activation function at each convolution layer and dense intermediate layers for adding nonlinearity.
 Lastly, I have used a tangent hyperbolic activation function at the output layer since predicted steering measurement must lie in the range `[-1, 1]`.
 The model has `770619` number trainable parameters.

 ### Step 3, Training, Validation and Testing
 I have trained and validated the model for `5` epochs using training and validation data, respectively.
-During the training, I utilized mini-batching with a batch size as`256` and employed the adam optimizer, so I did not need to manually tune the learning parameters.
+During the training, I utilized mini-batching with a batch size as`256` and employed a generator function to pull batch-wise data.
+It has ensured that I did not have to store all the data in the main memory at once.
+Similarly, I have utilized the adam optimizer to avoid manual tuning of the learning parameters.
 The following plot presents the epoch-wise training and validation mean squared error (mse).
 <p></p>
 <table>
  <center>